Instalab

 Chloride (Cl⁻) is a simple charged particle, not a protein or hormone.
 You take it in through food, mostly as table salt (sodium chloride), and your kidneys regulate how much stays in your blood versus how much gets excreted.
 Its job is threefold: it partners with sodium to control how much water moves in and out of your tissues, it works as a counterbalance to bicarbonate to keep your blood's acid level stable, and it acts as the primary trigger for a kidney feedback loop that regulates blood pressure.

 That kidney feedback loop deserves a closer look.
-A cluster of specialized sensor cells in your kidneys, called the macula densa, monitors chloride concentration in the fluid flowing past them (not sodium, as many assume) and uses that signal to control renin, a hormone your body releases to raise or lower blood pressure.
+Specialized sensor cells in your kidneys called the macula densa detect chloride concentration (not sodium, as many assume) and use that signal to control renin, a hormone that raises or lowers blood pressure.
 Recently, scientists identified a family of sensor proteins called WNK kinases that directly bind chloride inside cells and adjust sodium and fluid handling in response.
 This means chloride is not just passively following sodium around.
 It is sending independent signals that shape blood pressure, fluid retention, and potassium balance.

 Chloride's connection to heart failure is the most extensively studied of its disease links, and the findings are striking.
 A meta-analysis of seven studies covering 6,787 people hospitalized for sudden worsening of heart failure found that every 1 mmol/L drop in chloride was tied to a 6% increase in the risk of dying.
 People whose chloride was low at admission were about 71% more likely to die compared to those with normal levels.